 Conversely, given a 3-simplex $\sigma$ of $\DC$, we construct $\delta$ as follows.
 For $i\leq 3$ define $z_i:=x_i$ and $z_4:=y_0=\cdots =y_4$.
 Further, $g_S:=t_S$ and $\beta_{ST}:=\alpha_{ST}$.
 These two constructions are inverse and the bijection preserves the simplicial structure. \endproof

-\section{Unary Operadic 2-categories}
+\section{Unary operadic 2-categories}

-\lettrine{T}{he} following definition was motivated by the characterisation of unary operadic categories of \cite{GKW}, which we recalled in Proposition~\ref{proposition:GKW}.
-We adapt the characterisation to the 2-categorical setting and we use it as a starting point for our theory.
+The following definition was motivated by the characterization of unary operadic categories of \cite{GKW}, which we recalled in Proposition~\ref{proposition:GKW}.
+We adapt the characterization to the 2-categorical setting and we use it as a starting point for our theory.

 \begin{definition} A unary operadic 2-category is a pair $\bO=(X,\C)$ of a 2-category $\C$ and a simplicial set $X$, such that the upper décalage of $X$ is the nerve of $\C$:

 An operadic functor between two unary operadic 2-categories is a morphism of their underlying simplicial sets.
 We~denote the category of unary operadic 2-categories by $\TwoUnOpCat$. \end{definition} We unpack the definition in terms of the underlying 2-category $\C$, the set $X_0$, and additional top face and degeneracy maps on $\NC$, which we denote by $\phi$ and $u$, respectively.